-From 1976 to 2002, the Federal Telecommunications Act (Act) allowed municipalities to regulate various aspects of digital communications facilities proposed by cell phone companies who made applications to towns /cities to position cell towers within a municipality.
+From 1976 to 2002, the Federal Telecommunications Act (Act) allowed municipalities to regulate various aspects of digital communications facilities proposed by cell phone companies who made applications to towns / cities to position cell towers within a municipality.
 Typically, a town or city was able to regulate not only the height of cell towers, but also the appearance, noise, and screening for the site.
 In 2002, a State Supreme Court ruling removed local approval of telecommunication sites and granted the Connecticut Siting Council exclusive jurisdiction in determining the application specifications of cell towers.
 While all parties agreed on the importance of allowing this emerging technology to prosper, not all agreed that the Siting Council was the party to enforce the Act.
-Many were concerned that the Siting Council would not honor the input of Towns and neighboring property owners in their interest not to create blight in the town and neighboring communities.
-Fortunately, concerns over Siting Council enforcement have not materialized and, to date, additional build-out of towers by telecommunications companies has been responsibly regulated by the Siting Council with considerable influence by towns to the mutual benefit of both towns and telecommunications companies.
+Many were concerned that the Siting Council would not honor the input of towns and neighboring property owners in their interest not to create blight in the town and neighboring communities.
+Fortunately, concerns over Siting Council enforcement have not materialized and, to date, additional build-out of towers by telecommunications companies has been responsibly regulated by the Siting Council with considerable influence by towns to the mutual benefit of both municipalities and telecommunications companies.

-Goal: To review and comment on cell tower applications before the CT Siting Council for locations within the Town of Hebron with the goal of protecting neighborhoods and minimizing any adverse effects through careful design, siting, and screening.
+Goal A: Review and comment on cell tower applications before the Siting Council for locations within the Town of Hebron with the goal of protecting neighborhoods and minimizing any adverse effects through careful design, siting, and screening.

-- To maximize the use of existing and approved towers and other structures to accommodate new telecommunication facilities in order to minimize the number of necessary sites in the community. - 2.
-To encourage co-location of facilities. - 3.
-To site facilities below visually prominent hilltops. - 4.
-To encourage creative design. - 5.
-To protect historic and residential areas from adverse impacts. - 6.
-To avoid potential damage to adjacent properties through proper engineering and careful siting.

-- 7. To locate antennas for new telecommunications site primarily in the following order of preferences: - a) On or within existing buildings and structures such as water towers, utility poles, and silos using camouflage techniques in order to blend the facilities into the character of the neighborhood. - b) On or within new buildings or structures, using camouflage techniques in order to blend the facilities into the character of the neighborhood. - c) On existing or approved towers. - d) On new towers less than 75 feet in height located in commercial or industrial zones. - e) On new towers less than 75 feet in height located in residential zones. - f) On new towers 75 feet or greater in height located in commercial and industrial zones. - g) On new towers 75 feet or greater in height located in residential zones. - 8.
-To require that all towers be a monopole design. - 9.
-To require, in appropriate locations, that towers be of such design and treated with an architectural material so that it is camouflaged to resemble a tree with a single trunk and branches on its upper part; or, that towers be concealed within or camouflaged on an existing or proposed agricultural building or silo particularly in the rural or agricultural areas of the community; or, to require other available measures to camouflage proposed facilities. - 10.
+- Maximize the use of existing and approved towers and other structures to accommodate new telecommunication facilities in order to minimize the number of necessary sites in the community. - 2.
+Encourage co-location of facilities. - 3.
+Site facilities below visually prominent hilltops. - 4.
+Encourage creative design. - 5.
+Protect historic and residential areas from adverse impacts. - 6.
+Avoid potential damage to adjacent properties through proper engineering and careful siting. - 7.
+Locate antennas for new telecommunications sites primarily in the following order of preferences: - a.
+On or within existing buildings and structures such as water towers, utility poles, and silos using camouflage techniques to blend the facilities into the character of the neighborhood. - b.
+On or within new buildings or structures, using camouflage techniques to blend the facilities into the character of the neighborhood. - c.
+On existing or approved towers. - d.
+On new towers less than 75 feet in height located in commercial or industrial zones. - e.
+On new towers less than 75 feet in height located in residential zones. - f.
+On new towers 75 feet or greater in height located in commercial and industrial zones. - g.
+On new towers 75 feet or greater in height located in residential zones. - 8.
+Require that all towers be a monopole design. - 9.
+Require, in appropriate locations, that towers be of such design and treated with an architectural material so that it is camouflaged to resemble a tree with a single trunk and branches on its upper part; or, that towers be concealed within or camouflaged on an existing or proposed agricultural building or silo particularly in the rural or agricultural areas of the community; or, to require other available measures to camouflage proposed facilities. - 10.
 To require appropriate screening of the proposed facility to minimize the visual effect to abutting property owners. - 11.
 To work with the Connecticut Siting Council to develop a Master Telecommunications Plan for the Town.